northstowekarate/northstowekarate.github.io/posts/2024/12/18-annual-review/index.md

 ---
 layout: base.njk
 title: 2024 Annual Review
-description: We have 24 sessions this year, with 40+ students training once, and had a successful grading with 4/4 passes!
+description: We have had 24 sessions this year, with 40+ students training once, and had a successful grading with 4/4 passes!
 date: 2024-12-18
 ---
 # 2024 Annual Review